AFNY Logo

 Second Avenue El in Manhattan

-By Joe Cunningham, N.J.
-International, Inc., 66 pp, illustrated, softcover. $29.95.
+By Joe Cunningham, NJ International, Inc., 66 pp, illustrated, softcover. $29.95.

 One could not describe the long history of the Second Avenue Elevated in such a profusely illustrated book without including the streetcar lines crossing and running under its route.
 The photographs in this new volume present a priceless image of the neighborhoods and people served by this early yet very sophisticated rapid transit line.